mmachel/GitHubTest/README.md

 I will present you the basic concepts of computer programming for those who do not have any idea of programming

-git push -u origin master
++ _git push_ -u origin master

-git push -u origin GetStarted
++ _git push -u origin GetStarted_

-git push origin --delete GetStarted git merge branchname
++ _git push origin --delete GetStarted_ --> to delete branch from remote repository

++ _git branch -d branchname_ -->to delete branch from local repository

-Before merging, first is going to the branch where it necessary to merge informations
++ _git merge branchname_ --> Before merging, first is going to the branch where it necessary to merge informations